 Explores the world of music business from both a contemporary and historical perspective.
 Students will examine the economic structure that surrounds the core relationship between the artist and the fan.
 Topics include: copyright, music, publishing, recording contracts, music production, marketing, royalties and concert promotion.
-One unit.

 Corporate Moral Agency (PHIL 302)

 The course explores the question of whether highly organized collectives (corporations, governments, colleges, etc.) qualify as moral agents.
 If they do, then they have moral obligations and it is wrong when they lie, cheat, or steal.
 If they don’t, then they don’t have moral obligations and it isn’t wrong when they lie, cheat, or steal.
 That’s an unattractive result, but holists claiming that such collectives are moral agents face a difficult challenge.
 The holist has to demonstrate that (1) the collective entity exists, that it cannot be “reduced” to its members; (2) the entity qualifies as an “agent”, with beliefs, desires, and the ability to act on them; and (3) the entity has the additional capacities necessary for “moral agency” (including free will).
 That is the path we will trace in this course, drawing on contemporary analytic work in metaphysics, philosophy of mind, agency, and ethics to see whether collectives can meet the standards established there.
 Throughout, we will consideration the implications for either the Enron scandal, NASA’s failures with the Challenger and Columbia shuttles, the Penn State/Jerry Sandusky scandal, or the Countrywide mortgage scandal – student choice.
 By the end, students should be able to (1) adopt a position on each of these core questions, supporting their position with reference to the contemporary literature and responding to criticisms, and (2) draw a conclusion about the situations involving the contemporary issue we choose to explore.
-One unit.

 Intro to International Relations (POLS 103)

 Introduces students to major theories and concepts in international politics and examines the evolution of the international system during the modern era.
 Principal topics include: the causes of war and peace, the dynamics of imperialism and post-colonialism, the emergence of global environmental issues, the nature and functioning of international institutions, the legal and ethical obligations of states, and the international sources of wealth and poverty.
 International Relations.
-One unit.

 Capitalism in Crisis (POLS 220)

 The use of markets to allocate economic resources is the dominant mode of economic organization in the modern world.
 Market systems, however, have at times experienced crises that have threatened the foundations of their economic order.
 These crises, which go beyond the travails associated with recessions in the ebb and flow of the business cycle, raise questions about the political, economic and cultural preconditions of a capitalist economic order.
 This course examines various theories regarding the causes of two such crises, the Great Depression and the current Great Recession, and appropriate policy responses to them.
 American Government.
-Prerequisite: Political Science 100.
-One unit.

 Latin American Politics (POLS 251)